LiamTyler/GradeNotifier/README.md

 Python script I built to notify me via email when my grades change.
 Runs every 10 minutes on my home server and does the following steps:

-1. Logs in to my UMN account
+1. Logs in to the UMN account using the user / password specified in user_info.txt
-2. Downloads the Moodle page that has my grades on it
+2. Downloads the Moodle page homepage that should have the grades preview on it
-3. Compares it to the last record of the grades
+3. Compares it to the last record of the grades it pulled down
-4. If its different, it sends me an email, which my phone is synched to.
-Then updates the record of the grades
+4. If its different, it sends an email to the user specifying which classes were added / changed.
+Also specifies what the grade used to be, and what is is now, and hyperlinks the detailed grade page.
+5. Updates the record of the grades to reflect the new download

 Timed functionality is done via cron job.
 Rest is done using python libraries.